August 4, 2020

 PERFORMANCE TESTING WITH SSO / OAUTH

-Prior to Single Sign On (SSO) and Open Authorisation (OAuth) our main challenge as performance test specialists was getting sufficient user data (login details, etc) to reach the volume of concurrency that the test required.
-How we long for such simple problems!
+Prior to Single Sign On (SSO) and Open Authorisation (OAuth) our main challenge as Performance Test specialists was getting sufficient user data (login details, etc) to reach the volume of concurrency that the test required.
+How we long for such simple problems !

 There are many, many, papers that detail how the sign in process (SSO & OAuth) flow and verify.
 These papers are fantastic for developers who create and have access to ‘the secrets.’
 However, as a performance tester you will only have access to the information that the web server provides you -, with SSO & OAuth this is frequently insufficient to create the required tokens or stsRequest.
 In reflection, this is a good thing - if we could create these tokens & stsRequest by pure correlation the site would not be particularly secure.